 Online music marketing = fan engagement

 Online music marketing revolves around engaging with your fans.
-Your three main goals for fan interaction should be: 1) to keep them aware of you, 2) to solidify the relationship, and 3) to create superfans who will support you throughout your career.
+Your main goals should be to keep them aware of you, solidify the relationship, and create superfans who will support you throughout your career.

 Why are superfans so important?
 Well, they’re the fans you can count on to come to all of your shows (and bring their friends), buy just about everything you offer, and promote you through word of mouth.

-Before we dive into how to market your music online, let’s quickly recap the three pillars of fan engagement:
+Before we dive into the specifics of how to market your music online, let’s quickly touch on the three pillars of fan engagement:

 Your website is where you ultimately want people to land when they find out about your music.